TriCo Bancshares (TCBK)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-TriCo Bancshares’s EPS grew at an astounding 10.9% compounded annual growth rate over the last five years, higher than its 5.8% annualized revenue growth.
+TriCo Bancshares’s EPS grew at a decent 11.4% compounded annual growth rate over the last five years, higher than its 6% annualized revenue growth.
 However, we take this with a grain of salt because its efficiency ratio didn’t improve and it didn’t repurchase its shares, meaning the delta came from factors we consider non-core or less sustainable over the long term.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For TriCo Bancshares, its two-year annual EPS declines of 3.6% mark a reversal from its (seemingly) healthy five-year trend.
-We hope TriCo Bancshares can return to earnings growth in the future.
+For TriCo Bancshares, its two-year annual EPS growth of 2.4% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q3, TriCo Bancshares reported EPS of $1.04, up from $0.88 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects TriCo Bancshares’s full-year EPS of $3.56 to grow 3.9%.
+In Q4, TriCo Bancshares reported adjusted EPS of $1.03, up from $0.88 in the same quarter last year.
+This print beat analysts’ estimates by 3.6%.
+Over the next 12 months, Wall Street expects TriCo Bancshares’s full-year EPS of $3.71 to grow 5.1%.

 8. Tangible Book Value Per Share (TBVPS)